-A total of 106 bristle tags were applied to redds during ground surveys and used to estimate SL.
+A total of 71 bristle tags were applied to redds during ground surveys and used to estimate SL.
 We estimated mean SL for all redds using an LME model of normalized survey day in relation to redd age (Figure 3.12).
-The optimal random effect structure was a random intercept for tag ID (Appendix B).
-The fixed effect of tributary was significant, and suggested Cypress Creek redds aged slower in 2023 relative to previous years (ANOVA Chi-Squared p-value <0.001; Δ AIC > 2).
-This pattern was opposite to previous years and low water conditions made redd ageing difficult in 2023 throughout the Halfway Watershed.
-We used the average SL among all tributaries during AUC modelling to account for this uncertainty.
-The estimated SL was 19.3 days with a standard error of 2.29 days, which was within the range of previous estimates (Table 3.2).
+The optimal random effect structure was a random intercept for tag ID.
+The fixed effect of tributary was not significant, and we used the average SL among all tributaries during GAUC modelling.
+The estimated SL was 16.5 days with a standard error of 1.6 days, which was low but within the range of previous estimates (Table 3.2).